rrmangum/blockchain_credentials/README.md

 ---

+Vitae Digital Credentials is a consumer facing blockchain credentialing platform focused on technology abstraction and ease of use.

 This application allows users to create, issue, receive, delete, and revoke ERC-721 standard NFTs that serve as digital credentials.
-The credentials are non-transferable, but can be burned by the holder of the credential or burned by the original minter.
-The platform allows any interested person to create credentials through the smart contract.
-Currently the revoke credential function is not tied to any UI feature, but will be added in the next sprint.
+The credentials are non-transferable, but can be burned by the holder of the credential or by the original minter.
+The platform allows any interested person to create credentials through the smart contract located on the Ethereum Goerli testnet.

+The digital credentials created through this platform are meant to represent life's achievements in a verifiable, trustless manner.
+They can represent college degrees, training certificates, proof of employment or any other use case that an issuing authority chooses to create.
+These credentials can be used to represent an on-chain resume of a user's personal and professional achievements.

 ## Technology